ader1990/windows-openstack-imaging-tools/README.md

 windows-openstack-imaging-tools
 ===============================

-Tools to automate the creation of a Windows image for OpenStack, supporting KVM, Hyper-V, ESXi, baremetal and more.

-Supports any version of Windows starting with Windows 2008 R2 and Windows 7, including:
+Windows OpenStack Imaging Tools automates the generation of Windows images.
+The target environments for the Windows images are OpenStack (supporting KVM, Hyper-V, VMware and baremetal), MAAS (supporting KVM, Hyper-V, VMware and baremetal).
+The generation environment needs to be a Windows one, with Hyper-V virtualization enabled.

+The following versions of Windows images (both x86 / x64, if existent) to be generated are supported:

+* Windows Server 2008
 * Windows Server 2008 R2
 * Hyper-V Server 2008 R2
 * Windows Server 2012